disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 *
 ```

-Save the file.
-Now, in the terminal (from within the `orca_test` folder), run
-the following command to execute ORCA in serial mode, using a single core:
+Save the file and run ORCA in serial mode:

 ```shell {lineNos = false}
 $ orca water.inp